Fabora resources

 Trade-focused RAMS software

-Trade-focused editable RAMS software such as Fabora RAMS is narrower by design.
-The aim is practical site and workshop RAMS for steelwork teams, with reusable company libraries and job-specific editing.
+Software like Fabora RAMS is deliberately narrow — site and workshop RAMS for steelwork, with reusable company libraries and job-specific editing.
+Less breadth, better fit.

 Quick comparison